 - White Chocolate: I prefer to use white chocolate baking bars (they specifically say this on the packaging) in this recipe as they melt better than most brands of white chocolate chips.
 White chocolate chips tend to have stabilizers in them that are meant to retain their shape when heated (makes your cookies look nicer, I suppose!)

-- : Be sure it says “peppermint” and not “mint”.
+- Peppermint Extract: Be sure it says "peppermint" and not "mint".
 Plain mint extract is spearmint flavor, which is not the flavor profile we are looking for in this holiday treat

-- : The amount of you’ll need will vary based on the size of you buy.
-I used about 3 standard-sized (if that’s a thing!) .
-You can also use about 6-8 mini .
+- Candy Canes: The amount of candy canes you'll need will vary based on the size of candy canes you buy.
+I used about 3 standard-sized (if that's a thing!) candy canes.
+You can also use about 6-8 mini candy canes.
 Or, use round red and white peppermint candies.
 Place them (unwrapped) in a plastic bag and use a wooden mallet or the flat side of a meat tenderizer to crush them up.
-You’ll want some bigger pieces and some smaller pieces
+You'll want some bigger pieces and some smaller pieces

 No Bake Recipe for the Holidays